guillaumebeysson/chatop/README.md

 [](https://github.com/CodeByGaetan/ChaTop#back-end)

--   Open your IDE (VS Code, Eclipse, etc.) in the directory : `/ChaTop/ChaTopApi`
+-   Open your IDE (IntelliJ, VS Code, Eclipse, etc.) in the directory : `/ChaTop`
 -   Run `mvn spring-boot:run` to launch the back-end in developpment mode
--   Or run `mvn package` to build the project and then run `java -jar target/api-0.0.1-SNAPSHOT.jar` to launch the built package.

 ### Front-end

 [](https://github.com/OpenClassrooms-Student-Center/Developpez-le-back-end-en-utilisant-Java-et-Spring)

--   Open your IDE (VS Code, Eclipse, etc.) in the directory : `/ChaTop/ChaTopWeb`
+-   Open your IDE (IntelliJ, VS Code, Eclipse, etc.) in the directory : `/ChaTop`
 -   Run `npm install` to install the dependencies
 -   Run `ng serve` to start the front-end development server
 -   To use the app, navigate to <http://localhost:4200/>